merfishtools/merfishtools.github.io/index.md

     merfishtools multidiffexp --threads 8 expression1.txt expression2.txt expression3.txt ... > diffexp.txt

 to calculate differentially expressed transcripts.
 Here, the coefficient of variation over the condition means is used as measure for differential expression.
+See

+    merfishtools multidiffexp --help

+for additional parameters.

 ##### Input